MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

 - You want to run scripts that classify (and optionally, protect) documents by using PowerShell commands.

 - You want to run a service that discovers, classifies (and optionally, protects) files that are stored on-premises.
-This scanner service is currently in preview.

 - You want to view protected documents when a native application to display the file is not installed or cannot open these documents.